 Note: if I is an identifier, then 'I and (quote I) are synonymous.
-Quotation plays an important role in the specification of compound data structures.
+Quotation plays an important role in the specification of compound data structures in Scheme; see Section 6.3 for details.

 Case Sensitivity

 Scheme is not case sensitive.
 This means that the identifiers fact, Fact, and FACT are all treated identically.
 The same holds true for symbols.